 A Note on Rhinestones

 We love us a good rhinestone or crystal.
 You get the shine and sparkle of a diamond without the hefty price tag or questions on whether it was truly retrieved conflict-free.
 Rhinestones are a net term that is used to cover a whole lot of crystalline beads and pieces.
-It can refer to glass stones, plastic chips, or a type of super compressed sand.
+It can refer to glass stones, plastic chips, or a type of super-compressed sand.
 They are all sparkly but some come with higher quality than others.

-Unlike fine gems, the term rhinestones is less regulated.
+Unlike fine gems, the term rhinestones are less regulated.
 For precious and semi-precious stones, certain qualities must be met.
 Be it quality or chemical makeup, gems and stones included in jewelry are more closely policed.
 This is not the case for rhinestones.

-In the eighteenth century, a jeweler named Georg Friedrich Strass created a way to coat glass with a metallic lead paint.
+In the eighteenth century, a jeweler named Georg Friedrich Strass created a way to coat glass with metallic lead paint.
 This mimicked the natural sparkle of the stones from the Rhine Valley.
 This man-made version of the rhinestone was dubbed “strass” in Europe.
 They steadily overtook the natural rhinestone in popularity.
 Over time the terms became interchangeable.
-The word strass is almost unheard of in the United States.
+The word stress is almost unheard of in the United States.

 This same coating method evolved in the hands of other glass-working innovators.
 The paint changed to a very thin foil and later a special type of vapor coating.
 Things like carnival glass were created with this new method.
 Other names for glass colored or coated in this way are aurora glass and rainbow glass.
 Their iridescence is the same “stuff” that gives rhinestones their glisten.

 Other methods and materials entered the production process and today rhinestones can be any combination of materials.
 From plastic to pressed sand, the word rhinestones encompasses a wide variety of shiny, crystal-like adornment.
 Some rhinestones are cut glass and others may be made out of actual crystal shards.